Mikeyzilla/mikebudgetprojectpublic/mikebudgetapp/MainReadme.md

 You will need to set up an Oracle DB instance locally.
 (Oracle DB is required but not included in this repo.)

+You will also need to include an application.properties - I deleted mine from the repo for security reasons.

 🧩 Future Enhancements
 Planned features (see KnownIssues.md):